NetSparkleUpdater/NetSparkle/README.md

     - The URL to an HTML or Markdown document describing the update.
     - If the `<description>` tag is present, it will be used instead.
     - **Attributes**:
-        - `sparkle:signature`, optional: the DSA signature of the document; NetSparkle does not check this DSA signature for you unless you set `ReleaseNotesGrabber.ChecksReleaseNotesSignature` to `true`, but you may manually verify changelog DSA signatures if you like or set `ReleaseNotesGrabber.ChecksReleaseNotesSignature = true` in your UI.
+        - `sparkle:signature`, optional: the DSA/Ed25519 signature of the document; NetSparkle does not check this signature for you unless you set `ReleaseNotesGrabber.ChecksReleaseNotesSignature` to `true`, but you may manually verify changelog signatures if you like or set `ReleaseNotesGrabber.ChecksReleaseNotesSignature = true` in your UI.
 - `<pubDate>`
     - The date this update was published
 - `<enclosure>`